oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ## 4.3 M-JSON Serialization:

 Minimized JSON serialization rules represent JADN data types in a compact format optimized for machine-to-machine communication.
-They produce JSON instances identical to [CDDL](#cddl) serialization using the JSON preface defined in Appendix E. As with CBOR,
+They produce JSON instances identical to [CDDL](#cddl) serialization using the JSON preface defined in CDDL Appendix E.
 * Serialization and id TypeOptions do not affect serialized values.

 When using M-JSON serialization, instances of JADN types MUST be serialized as: